Hacking on Hy¶

 New features and bug fixes should be tested.
 If you’ve caused an xfail test to start passing, remove the xfail mark.
 If you’re testing a bug that has a GitHub issue, include a comment with the URL of the issue.

 No PR may be merged if it causes any tests to fail.
-You can run the

-versions of the test files can be purged using
+The byte-compiled versions of the test files can be purged using

 git clean -dfx tests/.